Skip to content

 Frequently asked questions

 At the US-average residential rate of 16.5¢/kWh, an AV receiver drawing 250 watts for about 4 hours a day costs roughly $0.16 per day, $5.01 per month, and $60.15 per year.
-Your actual cost depends on your electricity rate and how much you use it — adjust both in the calculator above.
+Your actual cost depends on your electricity rate and how much you use it, and the calculator on this page adjusts for both.

 Ask AI about this